Suppression of spinodal instability by disorder in an athermal system: Experimental Results

-However, the phase ordering relaxation time was measured by the quench and hold experimental technique.
-Starting from an initial temperature of 120K (or 250K), which is far from transition regions, the sample is heated up (or cool down) rapidly to a specific set temperature ($T_R$), then waits for sufficient time to equilibrate.
-The temporal evolution of resistance is represented in terms of insulator fraction (order parameter) \cite{Insulator_frac, SM}.
-Fig. \ref{quench_wait} shows the insulator fraction for different set temperatures for heating and cooling quenches.
-After an adequate wait time ($\sim$ 60 s), the system had reached the quasi-static value.
-After that, no temporal evolution of order parameter is observed; suggest that the system, driven by thermal fluctuations, unable to jump the activation barrier and remains in the metastable local minima.
-Such behavior indicates an athermal transition \cite{Planes_prl01, athermal}, where the thermal fluctuations are suppressed by long-ranged shear force \cite{Zacharias_prl12} and the kinetics of transition is only control by external parameters.
-The fluctuation-related barrier crossing becomes disabled, and the transition dynamic should follow the deterministic track—eventually, the transition acts like the mean-field one.
+However, the phase ordering relaxation time is measured by the quench and hold experimental technique.
+Starting from an initial temperature of 120K (or 250K), which is far from transition regions, the sample is heated up (or cool down) rapidly to a specific set temperature ($T_R$), then allowed to equilibrate for sufficient time.
+The temporal evolution of resistance is represented in terms of insulator fraction (order parameter) \cite{Insulator_frac}.
+The detailed calculations of insulator fraction are given in Appendix \ref{App:QAW}.
+Figure \ref{quench_wait} shows the insulator fraction for different set temperatures for heating and cooling quenches.
+After an adequate wait time ($\sim$ 60 s), the system reaches the quasi-static value.
+After that, no temporal evolution of order parameter is observed (See Appendix \ref{App:QAW}); suggest that the system, driven by thermal fluctuations, unable to jump the activation barrier and remains in the metastable local minima.
+Such behavior indicates an athermal transition \cite{Planes_prl01, athermal}, where the thermal fluctuations are suppressed by long-ranged strain-strain force \cite{Rasmussen_prl01} and the kinetics of transition is only control by external parameters.
+When the range of interaction is very large (Coulomb type \cite{Basov_Nat17}), the fluctuation-related barrier crossing becomes disabled, and the transition dynamic should follow the deterministic track—eventually, the transition acts like the mean-field one \cite{Bar_prl18}.
 Spinodal slowing down has been observed under deep supersaturation in the athermal system \cite{klein-monette, Klein_pseudospinodal, Bagchi_prl07}.
 This slowing down can manifest as the much-discussed delay in the onset of switching around the bifurcation points of the FOPT (i.e., finite time effects); the change in the hysteresis loop area $A(R)$ (or shift in transition points) with $R$, the rate of change in the field $H$ or temperature $T$ can dynamically scale as:

 The quasi-static hysteresis loop area $A_0$ must be nonzero for such transitions \cite{Bar_prl18, Zheng_prb02, Rao, Fan_Zhong, Thermal_hysteresis, glycerol, Shukla_pre18, Pal_prb20}.
 While the values of $\Upsilon$ have been obtained analytically \cite{Rao}, numerically \cite{Zheng_prb02, Fan_Zhong, Shukla_pre18}, and experimentally \cite{Thermal_hysteresis, glycerol, Bar_prl18} in different systems, for the field as well as temperature-driven FOPTs.
 The mean-field exponent $\Upsilon = 2/3$ is believed to be the signature of spinodal like transition \cite{Bar_prl18, Fan_Zhong}.
 The dynamical scaling that resembles a spinodal like transition occurs when an inherent slowing down leads to overshooting in the transition.
 Note that the power-law scaling of hysteresis is considered a scale-free behavior of the characteristic response time.